kylixs/javaxyq/README.md

 The migration work is partially done, only tested on macOS 10.15 with Java 8.

-It seems that `com.javaxyq.core.DesktopApplication` almostly works fine, other runnable classes which has `main` method has not been tested.
+It seems that `com.javaxyq.DesktopApplication` almostly works fine, other runnable classes which has `main` method has not been tested.

 ## Below is origin content, fixed images links and formats